Inside the World's Toughest Prisons: Season 1 (2016)

 Season 1, hosted by Paul Connolly, was aired in 2016 on Channel 5 in the United Kingdom.
-It is now available on Netflix along with Seasons 2, 3, 4 and 5.
+It is now available on Netflix along with Seasons 2 to 7.

 Season 2 (2018)

 Season 2, produced by Netflix with host Raphael Rowe, was released on July 6, 2018 on Netflix.

 Season 3 (2018)

 Season 3, produced by Netflix with host Raphael Rowe, was released on December 14, 2018 on Netflix.

 Season 4 (2020)

 Season 4, produced by Netflix with host Raphael Rowe, was released on July 29, 2020 on Netflix.

 Season 5 (2021)

 Season 5, produced by Netflix with host Raphael Rowe, was released on January 9, 2021 on Netflix.

 Season 6 (2022)

 Season 6, produced by Netflix with host Raphael Rowe, was released on September 28, 2022 on Netflix.

+Season 7 (2023)

+Season 7, produced by Netflix with host Raphael Rowe, was released on September 15, 2023 on Netflix.